novelcore/EU_augMENTOR/README.md

 #### Relationships and Their Properties

-- Relation: CREATE
+- Relation: ASSIGNED
     - Description: Connects a TEACHER node to a COURSE node.
-Represents the relationship that a teacher has created a course.
+Represents the relationship that a teacher has been assigned to a course.
     - Properties: None

 - Relation: STUDY